tweag/nickel/README.md

     a principled approach to checking assertions.
 The interpreter automatically inserts assertions at the boundary between typed and untyped code.
-Nickel lets users add arbitrary assertions of their own and easily understand why when assertions fail.
+Nickel lets users add arbitrary assertions of their own and easily understand why assertions fail.

 The motto guiding Nickel's design is:
 > Great defaults, design for extensibility

 There should be a standard, clear path for common things.
-There should be no arbitrary restrictions that limit what you can do you the one day you need to go beyond.
+There should be no arbitrary restrictions that limit what you can do the one day you need to go beyond.

 ## Use cases

-Nickel is a good fit in any situation where you need to generate a complex configuration, be it for a single app, a machine, whole infrastructure, or a build system.
+Nickel is a good fit in any situation where you need to generate a complex configuration, be it for a single app, a machine, a whole infrastructure, or a build system.

 The motivating use cases are in particular:

 - The [Nix package manager](https://nixos.org/): Nix is a declarative package manager using its own language for specifying packages.
-Nickel is an evolution of the Nix language, while trying to overcome some of its limitations.
+Nickel is an evolution of the Nix language while trying to overcome some of its limitations.
-- Infrastructure as code: infrastructure is becoming increasingly complex, requiring a rigorous approach to deployment, modification and configuration.
+- Infrastructure as code: infrastructure is becoming increasingly complex, requiring a rigorous approach to deployment, modification, and configuration.
     This is where a declarative approach also shines, as adopted by [Terraform](https://www.terraform.io/),
     [NixOps](https://github.com/NixOS/nixops) or